UFO High Bays vs. LED Tubes: A 10-Year Lifetime Cost Analysis

 The Verdict: Strategy Over Sticker Price

-Choosing between UFO high bays and LED tubes is a choice between upfront savings and operational stability.
-If your ceilings are over 15 feet and your operation relies on consistent, high-quality light, the UFO high bay is the clear winner.
-It offers:
+The choice between UFO high bays and LED tubes is a balance between upfront expenditure and operational stability.
+If ceilings exceed 15 feet and the operation requires consistent light quality, the UFO high bay often provides a more robust ROI through:

-• Quantifiable ROI: Sub-year paybacks in commercial settings.
+• Quantifiable ROI: Rapid payback in high-usage commercial settings.

-• Compliance: Access to rebates via DLC and safety via UL.
+• Compliance: Access to utility rebates via DLC and safety certification via UL.

-For those looking to upgrade, the first step is a photometric layout.
-Knowing exactly where to place your lights ensures you don't over-purchase or end up with dark spots.
-You can learn more about this in our guide on Linear vs. UFO High Bays for Uniformity.
+For those planning an upgrade, the recommended first step is a photometric layout to ensure optimal light placement.
+You can find more details on achieving light consistency in our guide on Linear vs. UFO High Bays for Uniformity.

-Disclaimer: The financial calculations and ROI estimates provided in this article are for informational purposes only.
-Actual savings depend on local utility rates, specific rebate program availability, and individual usage patterns.
-Always consult with a licensed electrical contractor or energy professional before beginning a large-scale lighting retrofit to ensure compliance with local building codes and safety regulations.
+Disclaimer: The financial calculations and ROI estimates provided are for informational purposes and based on specific simulation parameters.
+Actual savings depend on local utility rates, rebate availability, and usage patterns.
+Always consult with a licensed electrical contractor or energy professional to ensure compliance with local building codes.

 Sources